University reaches US$500m settlement with Nassar abuse victims

 "It is the sincere hope of all of the survivors that the legacy of this settlement will be far reaching institutional reform that will end the threat of sexual assault in sports, schools and throughout our society," attorney John Manly, who represents many of the victims, said in a statement.

+The powerful accounts led to a cascade of consequences - from multiple resignations at the sports governing bodies involved and at the university, to several investigations being launched.

-The criminal investigation into the university's role is being conducted by special counsel Bill Forsyth, on behalf of the Midwestern state's top law enforcement office.
+The criminal probe into the university's role in the scandal is being conducted by special counsel Bill Forsyth on behalf of the Midwestern state's top law enforcement office.

 "It is very important to see resolution on the civil side, and I hope this provides some sense of relief and closure for the survivors.
 That being said, my investigation is still open and ongoing," Forsyth said in a statement.

+With a stellar reputation as the doctor to Olympic champions, Nassar had evaded scrutiny several times since the late 1990s by insisting his abuse was actually cutting-edge treatment that was misunderstood by some patients.

+USA Gymnastics reported Nassar to the FBI in July 2015, but he continued to see patients at the university until a newspaper exposed him in September 2016.

-The criminal inquiry has yielded criminal charges against William Strampel, the former dean of the medical college where Nassar practiced medicine.
+The state criminal inquiry into the university has so far yielded charges against William Strampel, the former dean of the medical college where Nassar practiced medicine.

 Strampel faces several charges, including criminal sexual conduct and willful neglect of duty.